openebs/website/website/src/blogs/2017-10-23-how-to-install-openebs-on-aws-using-stackpointcloud.md

 ## What is StackPointCloud?

 StackPointCloud is a managed Kubernetes control plane to build cloud-native stacks on AWS, Google Cloud (GKE & GCE), Azure & DigitalOcean.
 StackPointCloud simplifies installation and aggregation of multiple Kubernetes clusters pretty much on any platform.
 Even if you are an expert, provisioning your own Kubernetes stack their easy to use interface and capabilities to centralize all your deployments in one place is compelling.
-StackPointCloud is free for the first 30 days and $49.95 month after for any number of Kubernetes clusters.
+StackPointCloud is free for the first 30 days and $49.95 a month after for any number of Kubernetes clusters.

 ## Prerequisites